(9/6/2024)

 • Greater buying power through vetted suppliers and partners

 Altogether, the measurable impact of a holistic facilities management solution is both significant and sustainable.
 Hospitals who partner with Medxcel report 10-15% in facilities management savings over the life of the contract.
-In the past three years, operating expense savings for client facilities exceeded $104 million.
-Additionally, Medxcel secured more than $5.5M in FEMA grant reimbursements to clients after federally declared disasters in 2023.
+In the past four years, operating expense savings for client facilities exceeded $155 million.